JeremyDGong/JeremyDGong/README.md

 - 👋 Hi, I’m @JeremyDGong
 - 👀 I’m interested in Financial Data Analysis and Programming.
 - 🌱 I’m currently learning Javascript and Python.
-- 💞️ I’m looking to collaborate on ?
-I have no idea yet.
+- 💞️ I’m looking to collaborate on building a Python program.
 - 📫 How to reach me...

 <!---